Eric Sevareid, The Voice from North Dakota

 Sevareid is still celebrated in his hometown of Velva.
 The Velva School and Public Library at 101 4th Street serves both the local school and the community and visitors are welcome.
 The library has a permanent collection related to Sevareid on display.
 Contact the school in advance as hours are limited.

-The population of Velva is approximately 1,200, which is around a third more residents than the number living there during Eric Sevareid’s childhood.
+The population of Velva is still fairly small, with around a third more residents than the number living there during Eric Sevareid’s childhood.

 “I have never quite grasped the worry about the power of the press.
 After all, it speaks with a thousand voices, in constant dissonance.” — Eric Sevareid